kstobiecki/nest-task/README.md

 * Migration (for example extending Item model with additional column)
 * Soft deletes (new endpoint + migration)

+## Q&A
+It would be great if You can fork this repository and create a PR with finished task ;)

 Treat us as total noobs so everything what can be "fancy" would be nice to explain somehow -> comment in the code / README

 Good Luck!!!